The Off-site Advantage | Off-site Construction Research Centre | UNB

 Greater sustainability and waste reduction

-The need for friendlier building practices is on the rise along with the push for more sustainable building materials.
+The need for environmentally friendly building practices is on the rise, alongside the push for more sustainable building materials.
+Off-site construction methods like Design for Manufacture and Assembly (DfMA) play a crucial role in addressing these needs.

-According to the Waste Resource Action Program, producing a DfMA modular-based building uses only 33 per cent of the energy of a conventionally built project.
-This is a result of leveraging a controlled environment.
+According to the Waste Resource Action Program, producing a DfMA modular-based building uses only 33 percent of the energy required for a conventionally built project.
+This significant energy reduction is achieved by leveraging a controlled manufacturing environment, which allows for greater precision and efficiency.

 The technological potential